Table of Contents

 Why Highlights and Shadows Matter in Fashion Illustration

 Highlights and shadows play a crucial role in fashion illustration.
 They bring depth, realism, and clarity to every design.
 These elements help transform simple sketches into expressive visual compositions.
 Proper shading enhances garment structure, form, and movement.
 It supports better communication of creative ideas.
-Designers rely on shading to express fabric behavior clearly.
+Designers rely on shading to express fabric behaviour clearly.
 Balanced lighting effects improve overall illustration quality.
 Effective use of highlights and shadows strengthens artistic presentation significantly.

 Fashion illustrations without shading often appear flat and lifeless.
 Adding tonal contrast creates dimension and visual interest.
 Light areas define raised surfaces and contours.
 Dark areas indicate depth, folds, and recesses.
 This balance allows garments to appear three-dimensional.
 Viewers understand shapes and forms more easily.
 Such clarity helps communicate design intent effectively.
 Well-shaded drawings look polished and professional.